 As in [KBD93], the time requirements can be calculated statically or dynamically.
 In the dynamic case, a method for exchanging complete temporal informations between entities is proposed.
 In this case, synchronization of local clocks is not necessary, so a global clock is not necessary.
+It is possible because exchanged informations are not absolute, but relative.
 The dynamic case is interesting because the receiving protocol entities use more efficiently the time allocated to them to provide the service.
 In this paper, we give the same examples (sections 8) than those in [KBD93], but the derived protocols are not the same.
 Let's notice that the proposed algorithm can be useful in other areas than telecommunications (robotics ...) where several systems interact with each other to perform tasks in bounded delays.
-But there is a restriction : tasks are not concurrent.
+But there is a restriction: tasks are not concurrent.

-At the present time, we are working for the two following improvements :
+At the present time, we are working for the two following improvements ([KBD94]):

-- considering concurrent tasks,

-- considering time requirements between events which are not consecutive.
+- considering concurrent tasks, - considering time requirements between events which are not consecutive.